-MBA-630: MANAGERIAL ACCOUNTING
+MBA-630 : Managerial Accounting for Decision Makers

 An approach to analysis of data and information relevant to management decision making.
 Topics covered include budgeting, differential costs in alternative decisions, allocation of cost, cost relationships, pricing, standard costing, and performance evaluation.
 This course also emphasizes the planning and use of information technology for business processes and decision making in business.
-Fall and Spring.
-3 hours.

-MBA-635: MANAGEMENT INFORMATION SYSTEMS
+MBA-635: Management Information Systems